st-marys-church/st-marys-church.github.io/content/home-page/mass-times.md

 - 8:30 AM
 - 10:30 AM
 - 12:00 noon
-- There will be no evening masses.
+- There will be no evening mass.

 ### Regular Services at St. Mary's church bambalapitiya